fnccpp/qdorg/README.md

 - ~~Android app~~ ✔
 - UI/UX improvements and fixes 🎨
 - Calendar 📆
-- Sync notes on the Cloud ☁️
+- Sync tasks on the Cloud ☁️

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.